laprej/laprej-www/courses/rpi-csci-2500-2017-spring.md

 Additionally, you *are* responsible for the **problem of the day**.

-**Problem of the day**: Each day in lecture you are to turn in the problem assigned from the previous lecture.
+**Problem of the day**: Each day in lecture you are to turn in the (dated) problem assigned from the previous lecture.
 The twist is that actually solving the problem is optional, i.e., you will receive full credit by simply putting your name on the page.
 With a very high likelihood, students actually attempting to solve the problem will